Soheab/alexflipnote.py/README.md

 ## 2.0.0

-A recent (November 22) change to API has made an Authorization header with a personal token required for ALL endpoints. \
+A change on November 22, 2020 to API has made an Authorization header with a personal token required for ALL endpoints. \
-ALL previous versions of this wrapper will no longer work and are considered to be deprecated!
+ALL previous versions under 2.0.0 of this wrapper will no longer work and are considered to be deprecated!

 Wondering how to get an Auth token to use the API ?
 Join the API's support server here: https://discord.gg/DpxkY3x to request one.